MOHAMEDANASM10/Student_performance_prediction/README.md

 1. Clone or download this repository.

-2. Open Student_Performance_Prediction_Expanded.ipynb in Jupyter Notebook or Google Colab.
+2. Open Student_Performance_Prediction_UserInput.ipynb in Jupyter Notebook or Google Colab.

-3. Run all cells to train the model and make predictions.
+3. Run all cells to train the model.

+4. Enter your input when prompted.

 ---

 📌 Project Status

-✅ Completed basic implementation with manual dataset.
+✅ Completed basic implementation with user interaction.
 🚀 Can be extended with real-world data or more features like assignments, quiz marks, etc.

 ---